TheDataCity/JulyFellowship_public/AutomatingSyntheticControls.md

 ## Disaggregate data
 In the development of synthetic companies, there are many companies with information that we could use to fit the outcomes of the treated company.
 In this scenario, there is a risk of interpolation bias where wildly differing companies are averaged to create the synthetic control.
-This is where the penalised synthetic control estimator [Abadie](https://economics.mit.edu/sites/default/files/publications/A%20Penalized%20Synthetic%20Control%20Estimator%20for%20Disagg.pdf) can be used to control the trade off between fitting well the treated unit by using many untreated units and using untreated units that have predictor values close to the treated unit.
+This is where the penalised synthetic control estimator [Abadie & L'Hour, 2021](https://economics.mit.edu/sites/default/files/publications/A%20Penalized%20Synthetic%20Control%20Estimator%20for%20Disagg.pdf) can be used to control the trade off between fitting well the treated unit by using many untreated units and using untreated units that have predictor values close to the treated unit.

 The quadratic programme reads as follows